 While HDPE and PET plastics are certainly your best options, LDPE and PP are also suitable plastics depending on how you intend to store your oils.

 Both of these plastics are also used commonly around the house and can work well with essential oils.
-However, you must still use dark plastics so you do not ruin your oils.
+However, it would help if you still used dark plastics, so you do not ruin your oils.

 You can find LDPE in a wide range of household items.
 From your garbage bags and trash cans, to your shipping envelopes and furniture!

 Polypropylene Plastic, shorted to PP, is a tough, fatigue resistance material.
-It is also chemically resistant, which means that acids and bleaches can’t eat through it.
+It is also chemically resistant, so acids and bleaches can’t eat through it.